-The transaction price allocated to performance obligations that were unsatisfied (or partially unsatisfied) was 165,018 million yen for the year ended March 31, 2024.
+The transaction price allocated to performance obligations that were unsatisfied (or partially unsatisfied) was 102,146 million yen for the current fiscal year.
 These performance obligations will be recognized as revenue from the Precision Equipment Business mainly within two years.
+As a practical expedient, the amount does not include transactions for which the original expected